-For your convenience, our staff carry a beeper for emergency situations during hours that our office is closed.
+For your convenience, our staff carry an office cell phone for emergency situations during hours that our office is closed.
 The staff member on call will return your call to assist you and to determine whether Dr. Limbaugh is needed.
 We will do our very best to respond to your problem promptly.

 If the main wire has come out of the brace or tube on a back molar tooth, attempt to reinsert the wire with a pair of needle nosed pliers or tweezers.
 If the wire is not sticking you, place a piece of wax over the area.
 If the wire is sticking you and wax does not help, the wire can be cut with a small wire cutter or nail clipper close to the back of the last brace.
 This is a last resort if professional help is unavailable.

 If a brace comes loose from a tooth, it usually remains connected to the main wire and is not cause for an emergency visit.
 Tweezers can be used to reposition the brace if it flips around the wire and becomes a source of irritation.
 Call our office at your earliest convenience.
 It may be necessary to schedule a separate visit to repair the loose brace(s), since repairs of this nature usually take additional time.

 If your teeth become sore after a visit, we generally recommend that you take an analgesic such as acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil, Motrin).
 This, of course, is the protocol only if there are no known allergies to these medications.
 Rinsing with Peroxyl or a cup of warm water and teaspoon of salt can also be soothing.